The old order isn’t coming back, traditional leadership development is not enough…

 Victor Saad

 In 2012, Victor founded Experience Institute after designing his own Master’s through 12 work experiences in 12 months.
-Over the past 9 years, he’s worked with thousands of students and professionals to grow their careers through engaging curriculum and meaningful experiences.
+Since then, he’s worked with thousands of students and professionals to grow their careers through engaging curriculum and meaningful experiences.
 He’s also a Lecturer in Design at Stanford and a Forbes 30Under30 recipient in the field of education.
-When he’s not leading Ei, he’s on his bike or working on his next writing project.
+Today, he serves as Ei's Chairman of the Board and Partner at NextGen Growth Partners.

 Erin Murphy